What are we trying to achieve?

 Delivering improved services:

-- reduce the overall time it takes to complete an application
+- reduces the overall time it takes to complete an application

-- reduce the time spent assessing each application
+- reduces the time spent assessing each application

-- reduce the time it takes to approve each application
+- reduces the time it takes to approve each application

-- ensure compliance by attaching correct documentation to application
+- ensures compliance by attaching correct documentation to application

 What is involved?

-It is anticipated that the first phase of delivering this eForm will focus on digitalising the Functions on Campus application form, BBQ booking application form, the Forestry Fire Pit application form and the process flow to facilitate the approval of these events.
+The first phase of delivering this eForm will focuses on digitalising the Functions on Campus application form, BBQ booking application form, the Forestry Fire Pit application form and the process flow to facilitate the approval of these events.